-Q & A with Canadian Egyptian actress, Christine Solomon, who was diagnosed with rosacea at the age of 14.
+Q & A with Egyptian-born Canadian actor, Christine Solomon, who has rosacea.

-*Christine is a 2018 spokesperson for the Acne and Rosacea Society of Canada’s Rosacea Awareness Campaign.
-(Photo credit: Efran Beltran)
+*Christine is an Ambassador for the Acne and Rosacea Society of Canada’s Rosacea Awareness Campaign.

 When were you diagnosed with rosacea and what were your thoughts at the time?